Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 # Breaking Changes Attribute Help

-Below are descriptionsof the various types of Breaking Change Attributes (custom attributes) that can be used to decorate the cmdlet or its paramters to call out various [types of deprecations](https://github.com/praries880/azure-powershell/blob/breakingchangeattribute/documentation/breaking-changes/breaking-changes-definition.md).
+Below is description of the various types of Breaking Change Attributes (custom attributes) that can be used to decorate the cmdlet or its paramters to call out various [types of breaking changes](https://github.com/praries880/azure-powershell/blob/breakingchangeattribute/documentation/breaking-changes/breaking-changes-definition.md).

 ## The different types of attributes